Core Conceptsο

 All backends implement this common interface:

-class MyCustomBackend(CircuitRunner): def submit_circuits(self, circuits: dict[str, str]) -> Any: # Your custom execution logic here pass
+from divi.backends import ExecutionResult class MyCustomBackend(CircuitRunner): def submit_circuits(self, circuits: dict[str, str]) -> ExecutionResult: # Your custom execution logic here # Return ExecutionResult(results=...) for sync backends # or ExecutionResult(job_id=...) for async backends pass

 Available Backends: